MichaelMigacev/swp-baumlab/TODOs/weekly_goals.md

     <td>Michael F.</td>
     <td>
         Successfully implemented DeepSynergy and got expected MSE (though not visualized yet) Unsuccessfully tried to recreate hyperparameter search, but successfully recreated normalization and made it into a usable class function.
+(This took ages of trial and sadly mostly error and is still undone)
     </td>
     <td> ~21h </td>
   </tr>